aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster triggers ripples deep with the earth, which bloom into terrible shaking which destroys structures and knock entities off their feet.
 In addition rifts open somewhat randomly in the area of effect.
 The effects in the area of effect are as follows:

-- All entities using "walk" modality must succeed a DEX save at the start of their turn or fall prone.
+- All entities using "walk" or "climb" modalities must succeed a DEX save at the start of their turn or fall prone.
 - All entities using the "dig" modality must succeed a STR save at the start of their turn or take 6d12 damage and be "immobilised" (half damage on successful save).
 - All structures take 6d12 points of damage at the start of the caster's turn, unless they are warded, in which case the caster must succeed on a SAT roll vs the threshold of the ward.
 Any entity inside a structure that collapses must succeed a DEX save and a STR save.
 If it fails the DEX save it also takes the 6d12 damage.
 If it fails the STR save it is "immobilised".
 - 1d4 fissures open at points of the caster's choosing.
 The fissure's act as per the ["Rift"](#rift) spell, but end at the edge of the spell's area of effect.
 At the end of the spell the fissures have a 50% chance of closing, in which case any entities inside them must succeed a STR save or take 6d12 damage and be "immobilised" (half damage on successful save).